biggyspender/BkTree/README.md

 # BkTree

-A C# port (and improvement) of https://github.com/jonahharris/node-bktree/
+An optimised C# port (and improvement) of https://github.com/jonahharris/node-bktree/

 Usage
 ===